-Integrated Villages (formerly CIIRD) is a registered not for profit community-based organization in, Uganda.
+Integrated Villages is a registered not for profit community-based organization in, Uganda.
 Founded in 2011 and registered in with Lwengo District Community development Department under NGO/CBO 2010 and local Government act 1997.

 We envision Communities with empowered families living in a productive and peaceful environment.

-“To give families life opportunities to live free from poverty and disease”
+“To give families life opportunities to live dignified poverty free lives”